shuwair/AirAasiaTest/README.md

-# AirAasiaTest
+# AirAsiaTest
-Test for AirAasia
+Test for AirAsia

 ## 1. Technologies Used
 - Java 8